 Nourish from the Inside Out

 A problem that many of us experience as we age is hair loss and thinning hair.
 I definitely have noticed changes in my hair over the years, but I recently discovered KeraHealth, a nutraceutical supplement.
 I have been taking KeraHealth hair supplements daily for the past seven months, and my hair feels thicker and more luscious than it’s felt in years.
 My hair actually feels like my teenage hair.
-The brand uses innovative technology with the finest ingredients that treat the issues from the follicle, and the results are amazing.
+The brand uses innovative technology with the finest ingredients meant to treat issues from the follicle, and the results are amazing.
 (Byrdie also voted it their best hair growth system for 2020.)

-Not-so-fun fact: Gray hair burns in the sun, so it’s very important to keep it covered with a hat when outdoors.
+Not-so-fun fact: Gray hair yellows in the sun, so it’s very important to keep it covered with a hat when outdoors.
 I learned the hard way when I burnt my hair on a hiking trip several years ago.
 The top of my hair turned a terrible yellow shade and it took months to correct and many different trials with purple toners.
 So now, I always wear a baseball cap when I'm outdoors and usually braid my hair and tuck it under the hat to protect as much of my hair from the sun as possible.
 This technique works and it has preserved my shimmering gray.

 Protect Hair from the Heat

-Gray hair will burn more easily due to its texture and porosity, so when using hot tools to style, caution must be used so as not to damage the delicate hair.
+Gray hair may burn more easily due to its texture and porosity, so when using hot tools to style, caution must be used so as not to damage the delicate hair.
 It is very important to purchase good quality hair tools with temperature controls.
 Do not exceed 350 degrees, and never let the tool remain in one place on the hair for more than a few seconds.
 I rarely even blow-dry my hair, and when I do, I make sure I never leave the heat blowing in one area for too long.
 I usually air-dry my hair and create an easy beach wave with a simple styling wand from The Dry Bar.
 Heat can be your gray hair’s biggest enemy, so tread lightly.

 Use a Satin Pillowcase